markopav88/markopav88/README.md

 ### About Me:
-New Grad computer science student from Marist University
+ Computer Science New Grad from Marist University Class of 2026

 ## What I'm Working On